Vampire in Brooklyn: Development

 In 1994, Eddie Murphy had one film remaining on his contract with Paramount Pictures.
-His brother Charlie Murphy, together with Vernon Lynch, had written a horror-comedy script titled Vampire in Brooklyn.
+His brothers Charlie Murphy and Vernon Lynch, had written a horror-comedy script titled Vampire in Brooklyn.
 Initially, Murphy had considered directing the film himself and reportedly envisioned rapper Flavor Flav playing the vampire’s ghoul companion.
 Paramount instead brought in director Wes Craven, best known for A Nightmare on Elm Street, whose involvement shifted the project toward a more serious tone.

 At the same time, Murphy expressed interest in casting Jada Pinkett as the female lead.
 The role eventually went to Angela Bassett, who had previously worked with Craven on the short-lived NBC series Nightmare Cafe.
 Paramount also hired young writers Michael Lucker and Chris Parker to revise the script.
 According to the pair, their pitch was quickly approved by Craven, Paramount executives, and Murphy himself, with the film greenlit “in less than four weeks.”

 Direction and tone

 The production was shaped by conflicting visions.
 Paramount wanted the film to be primarily a comedy, while Murphy viewed his role as a chance to take on a more dramatic character.
 Craven sought to strike a balance between horror and humor, explaining: “I wanted Eddie to be essentially a serious character.
 I wanted the humor to emerge from the plot rather than his performance.”
 Charlie Murphy revealed that the film was initially going to be a straightforward horror movie, but Craven changed the focus to make the characters more relatable.
 He explained, "Maximilian wasn't going to have any redeeming qualities.
 But Wes taught us that we must get the audience to care about our characters."
-This approach helped make the villain more nuanced and engaging for the audience.
 Cinematographer Mark Irwin later stated that balancing horror and humor proved to be a persistent challenge.
 Craven explained that he wanted the audience to “care about the characters even within a supernatural story.”

 Filming

-Principal photography began in November 1994 and lasted 55 days.
+Although originally set to begin filming in January 1995, principal photography for the film began in November 1994 and lasted for 55 days.
 Three days were spent filming on location in New York City, while the majority of the shoot took place on the Paramount backlot in Los Angeles.
 A large-scale action sequence originally set on the Brooklyn Bridge was abandoned after budget cuts, with the climax relocated to the vampire’s apartment.
 Production was also affected by delays.
 Murphy was reportedly reluctant to film certain scenes for religious reasons, and at times Angela Bassett was forced to perform opposite Murphy’s stand-in.
 According to Irwin, the star “would sometimes remain in his trailer for hours, leaving the crew waiting.”

+During filming, Clifton Powell abruptly quit a role in the movie after an unnamed sound operator was allegedly racist toward him and the film's producers - who were informed about the incident - chose not to do anything about it.